- Choose a suitable series

-12. Each competition series’ jury has, depending on the scale of the series, four to five (4-5) members, one of whom is the chair.
+12. Each competition series’ jury have five (5) members, one of whom is the chair.
 The chair has the casting vote in case of a tie.
 Each chair ensures that the objectives, principles and ethical norms of the Vuoden Huiput are met in their series.
 The chair of each series provides their assessment of the competition entries in the annual and the competition gala.

 13. Participants are responsible for insuring their own work, if they wish to do so.

 14. The competition awards Finnish design.
 Thus, the participating works must, for the core parts, have been designed in Finland.
 The competition is also open to work designed abroad by Finnish designers.

 15. All work designed, completed and published after the previous Vuoden Huiput is welcome to participate in the competition.

 16. The competition entries are not returned.